pbstark/Repro-s159-f19/syllabus18.md

 1. [The Practice of Reproducible Research: Case Studies and Lessons from the Data-Intensive Sciences](https://www.practicereproducibleresearch.org) Kitzes, Turek and Deniz, eds.

 1. [Reproducibility: a Primer on Semantics and Implications for Research](https://www.rti.org/sites/default/files/resources/18127052_Reproducibility_Primer.pdf)

+1. Rokem, A., B. Marwick, and V. Staneva, 2018.
+Assessing Reproducibility, in _The Practice of Reproducible Research: Case Studies and Lessons from the Data-Intensive Sciences_, University of California Press. https://www.practicereproducibleresearch.org/core-chapters/2-assessment.html

+1. Schapin, and Schaffer, 1985. _Leviathan and the Air-Pump: Hobbes, Boyle, and the Experimental Life_, Princeton University Press, NJ ISBN 0-691-08393-2

 1. Stark, P.B., 2018.
 No Reproducibility Without Preproducibility, _Nature_, _557_, 613. https://www.nature.com/magazine-assets/d41586-018-05256-0/d41586-018-05256-0.pdf
 doi: 10.1038/d41586-018-05256-0